apache/infrastructure-website/content/pages/how-to-mirror.md

 <h2 id="questions">Questions?<a class="headerlink" href="#questions" title="Permanent link">&para;</a></h2>

-If you have any questions, feel free to raise them in your Jira ticket (component "Mirrors") or on the mirror maintainers' public mailing list `mirrors@apache.org`.
-You don't need to subscribe to the list in order to post (but a short note in your signature that you request replies to be CC'd to you would help).
+If you have any questions, contact us at `users@infra.apache.org`.